FrostyBytes/libaboon/README.md

 Libaboon is intended to be directly included into a client program so that an executable program is produced in a single compilation step.
-With gcc, the option set `-nostartfiles -nostdlib -nodefaultlibs` suppresses the inclusion of default libraries.
+With `gcc`, the option set `-nostartfiles -nostdlib -nodefaultlibs` suppresses the inclusion of default libraries.

 Libaboon is currently a bit fragile and does not work older versions